 Since the earliest times, Christian communities have gathered on Sundays, the first day of the week, for their main worship services in celebration of the day on which Jesus rose from the dead.
 Here at Christ Church Cathedral, we have five Sunday services, each with their own distinct character.

-The 10 o’clock service is the largest service at the Cathedral and includes a full choir, organ music, and Sunday School.
+The 10:30 service is the largest service at the Cathedral and includes a full choir, organ music, and Children’s Church.
 The service is contemporary and changes during the year to reflect seasons and themes.
-It finishes around 11:30 a.m.
+It finishes around noon.
 Coffee Hour, with juice, fair trade coffee, and cookies, is served after the service.

-The 4 o’clock service is a full traditional Choral Evensong in the Anglican cathedral tradition.
+The 4 o’clock service is a traditional Choral Evensong in the Anglican cathedral tradition.
 The choir sing motets and settings by great composers from the 15th century to the present day.
-This service lasts one hour and is broadcast live on Radio Ville Marie FM 91.3 and on the internet
+This service lasts one hour and is broadcast live on Radio VM FM 91.3 and on the internet